peterducai/etcd-tools/best_practices_book.md

 on each node to see if there is no excessive amount of dropped packets or RX/TX errors.

-To see latency, you can run
+To see latency, apart from checking metrics you can run

 ```
 curl -k https://api.<OCP URL>.com -w "%{time_connect}\n"